FireLies/FireLies/README.md

 - I’m currently learning PowerShell and Python
-- Machine Learning and automation is my cup of tea....
+- Automation is my cup of tea....

 <!---